Municipal Conservatory of Sestao: The conservatory

 The School of Music is a teaching institution dedicated to musical education.
 It offers training in classical music and classical dance (ballet).
 The School offers training in music and dance from the age of 4.
 It offers training in music, musical language, music theory, singing, choir, instruments (accordion, violin, clarinet, piano...), ballet...

+Musical training at the Conservatory begins at the age of 4, and later, at the age of 6, the instrument is chosen.
+Afterwards there are 2 years of preparatory course or preparatory stage, up to age 8.
+From 8 years to 12 years old, the "Elementary Music Degree" is taken (Grado Elemental, in Spanish).
+Then, from the ages of 12 to 16, the "Professional Music Degree" is taken (Grado Profesional Medio, in Spanish).
+After that the "Higher Professional Music Degree" is taken (Grado Profesional Superior, in Spanish).

 The school building houses two auditoriums, one main and one secondary.
 They represent musical works of the school, plays or exhibit works of art and exhibitions.